department-of-veterans-affairs/Virtual-Regional-Office/hypertension/README.md

 - [AWS Lambda](https://aws.amazon.com/lambda/) : language-agnostic single-purpose microservices run without a dedicated server

 ## Development

-### Python Environment Background Info

-`vro-main/poetry.toml` is set to cause the poetry virtualenv of the project to be located in `vro-main/.venv` rather than the default poetry location of `~/Library/Caches/pypoetry/virtualenvs`.

-As a result, when you open VS Code to `vro-main/` it will automatically see and activate the virtualenv.

-This lets you:
-- Run tests using vscode test integration
-- Run linters and auto-formatters
-- Run individual functions right from the editor

-(You can do all of this in VS Code by clicking the debug icon - the settings.json and launch.json config files enable this setup.)

-If the virtualenv was not located in `vro-main/.venv`, then when you open VS Code to `vro-main/`, VS Code would pop up an error messge:

-> No Python interpreter is selected.
-You need to select a Python interpreter to enable featuresr such as IntelliSense, linting, and debugging.

 ### Develop and Test the Python Functions Locally